 Things to see in December

-There are almost as many things to see in December as there are to do, so you certainly won’t be bored if sightseeing if the main item on your agenda.
-From Native American history, to geology, to early settler and mining ruins, to simply stunning vistas, there is truly something for everyone at the Grand Canyon.
-Below we’ve created a list of some of the must see sights in the park for December, but make sure to do your own research to find out what specially piques your interest as this list is by no means exhaustive.
+There are almost as many things to see in December as there are to do, so you certainly won’t be bored if sightseeing is the main item on your agenda.
+From Native American history to geology, to early settler and mining ruins, to simply stunning vistas, there is truly something for everyone at the Grand Canyon.
+Below we’ve created a list of some of the must-see sights in the park for December, but make sure to do your own research to find out what especially piques your interest as this list is by no means exhaustive.

 Yavapai Point: Located near the visitor center, this overlook provides stunning views of three converging canyons that come together in the Grand Canyon.
 With sweeping panoramas and wonderful examples of the layers and stripes across the deep red rocks, this overlook is one of the best in the park and is not to be missed.